-The Programme aims to:
+The programme aims to:

-- Provide students with in-depth knowledge and understanding of the discipline of sport and exercise psychology, including a critical awareness of applied research, current issues and developments, informed by current scholarship and academic research. - Develop students' critical thought, contemporary learning, intellectual reasoning, academic research and practical skills for application to diverse environments and clients within sport and exercise psychology. - Enable students to develop a distinct range of core and transferable skills that are central to sport and exercise psychology practice and other areas of employment and progression within the field.

-- Provide students with the knowledge, understanding, intellectual skills, and practical skills that they will need to embark on supervised training that is accredited by the British Psychology Society (Stage 2 in the Qualification in Sport and Exercise Psychology) and the British Associated of Sport and Exercise Sciences (BASES Supervised Experience). - Enable graduates of this programme to fulfil the HCPC's Standards of Proficiency for practitioner psychologists that represent the key concepts and bodies of knowledge relevant to the practice of sport and exercise psychologists. - Provide a stimulating, caring, and nurturing learning environment in which students feel secure, confident, and motivated to learn.
+- Provide students with in-depth knowledge and understanding of the discipline of sport and exercise psychology, including a critical awareness of applied research, current issues and developments, informed by current scholarship and academic research. - Develop students' critical thought, contemporary learning, intellectual reasoning, academic research and practical skills for application to diverse environments and clients within sport and exercise psychology. - Enable students to develop a distinct range of core and transferable skills that are central to sport and exercise psychology practice and other areas of employment and progression within the field. - Provide students with the knowledge, understanding, intellectual skills, and practical skills that they will need to embark on supervised training that is accredited by either the BPS Stage 2 or BASES SEPAR pathways. - Enable graduates of this programme to fulfil the HCPC's Standards of Proficiency for practitioner psychologists that represent the key concepts and bodies of knowledge relevant to the practice of sport and exercise psychologists. - Provide a stimulating, caring, and nurturing learning environment in which students feel secure, confident, and motivated to learn.